-The mission of Erebuni Armenian School is to create an Armenian-speaking environment where children may broaden their interest in the Armenian culture, enhance their knowledge and enjoyment of the language.
+The mission of Erebuni Armenian School is to create an Armenian-speaking environment where children may broaden their interest in the Armenian culture, learn and enhance their knowledge, develop oral and literacy skills in the Armenian language and to inspire in them the love for the Armenian language.

 We include in the curricula hands-on learning, mix of literature and classic fairy tales, group projects, audio/visuals and team building.
 Students must be engaged and team work must be practiced.
 And the most essential tip: talk to them in Armenian language.